 In addition to works from Haydn, the music palette stretches from Baroque to Contemporary and occasionally Jazz.
 Just as Haydn, who was “at home” in all genres; The Hainburg Haydn Society would like to cover all categories of classical music.
 Solo concerts, chamber music, orchestra concerts and even music cabaret will be offered.
 The 9 annual concerts will feature internationally well-known and popular artists as well as young and up-coming talents.

 From 1981 to May 2008 the events took place in an adapted dining salon (Haydnsaal) at the Hainburg Tobacco Factory.
 Since 2008 the concerts are held in the beautifully renovated factory floor of the former tobacco plant, complete with cast-iron colonnades, the now “Culture Factory Hainburg” provides an appealing and impressive ambiance.

 Music as a language the whole world understands…

 … without borders was and is, always, a motto when selecting interpreters because since the beginning the thought of “going beyond borders” has been in the foreground.
 Thus, soloists, conductors and ensembles in Hainburg are from Slovakia, the Czech Republic, Hungary, even Russia, Korea, and the USA.
 The culture uniting impact of music is carried forward to the audience.
 In the meantime, more and more guests travel from the nearby Slovakia and Hungary to attend the concerts.

-In the almost 30 years of existence the Hainburg Haydn Society has become, with its most diversified program, an integral part of the cultural life of the area.
+In the currently 40 years of existence the Hainburg Haydn Society has become, with its most diversified program, an integral part of the cultural life of the area.
 The loyal audience of the Danube Region appreciates the variety, the moderate ticket prices, and the proximity.
 Most of all, they enjoy music performances of the highest niveau.